Bewitched Local Homes Bring Frights and Delights

 From the outside, the elaborate Halloween decorations at 10 Great Plain Terrace appear pretty kid-friendly.
 Some spooky lights, skeletons, and tombstones cover their property and entice trick-or-treaters and onlookers to approach.

-But for the real thrill-seekers and horror lovers, the Droney family will deliver some real Halloween frights in their own makeshift haunted house.
+But for the real thrill-seekers and horror lovers, the Droney family delivered some real Halloween frights in their own makeshift haunted house.

 A homemade tombstone at the Droneys’ reads: “Here Lies Dear Old Dad Holiday Decorating Drove Him Mad.”
 (Cameron Morsberger)

-Inspired by scenes from the cult ’70s film “The Texas Chainsaw Massacre,” the PG-13 walk-through experience starts at a gas station, and participants end up in the cannibal’s lair before escaping.
-Fair warning: jump scares, chainsaws and lots of human limbs!
-The haunted house will run Saturday from 6 to 8 p.m.
+Inspired by scenes from the cult ’70s film “The Texas Chainsaw Massacre,” the PG-13 walk-through experience started at a gas station, and participants ended up in the cannibal’s lair before escaping.
+The haunted house ran Saturday, raising more than $1,400.

 Mike Droney estimates about 1,000 people stopped by the house last year, some of whom offered them money or gifts as a thank-you for their efforts.
 That, plus the family’s love of Halloween, motivated them to set up the haunted house.
 Proceeds from the haunted house and a bake sale will benefit the Needham Community Council.